Exr0nProjects/neural_net_cpp/README.md

 ### Other Notes

 1. Class vs instance method model: Class methods take pointers to their instances and return pointers to operated copies.
 Instance methods mutate themselves

-All this being said, I will start fully considering the tasks that each class must perform and what needs to be implementd.
-I will update this README soon...

 ### Next Steps